The Curate's Sin?

 It's A Sin - Ritchie

 Feeling old bit: Give or take a year, I was born at the same time as the lead characters (and RTD).
 Thanks to a gap year plan that involved being in New York in 1980/81 falling through1 I started university at exactly the same time many of them do, and was also at somewhere that was a cheap and easy journey to/from Central London.
-The first week there, I was browsing a copy of London listings magazine, Time Out, in the student shop, looked at the gay section and saw a mention that a new group was starting: the London Bisexual Group.
+The first week there, I was browsing a copy of London listings magazine, Time Out, in the student shop, looked at the gay section something and saw a mention that a new group was starting: the London Bisexual Group.
 It's not only the series that starts at this point, so does the current UK bi community.

 "I'll go through your wardrobe next week" says his mother, which will lead to a rush to his stock of magazines like Him Exclusive and – very probably – Zipper,2 and put them in his suitcase because of their male nudes.